PointCodeZero/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+A simple sigle-page AJAX-based Twitter clone build with front-end HTML5 & CSS, JavaScript and jQuery, and back-end NodeJS, Express and MongoDB.

+## Functionality

+Users will be able to create new tweets

-## Getting Started
+## Images

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies

+- MongoDB
+- Node.js 5.10.x or above
 - Express
-- Node 5.10.x or above
+- body-parser
+- chance
+- md5

+## Getting Started

+1. Install all dependencies (run `npm install` command).
+2. Run the development web server using the `node ./server/index.js` command.

+### Expected Usage

+This program should be executed from the browser, in the following manner:

+1. Go to your browser address bar and open `http://localhost/8080/`.
+2. Click on the navbar button `Compose`.
+3. Add a new tweet that's 140 characters maximum.
+4. The new tweet will be displayed at the top of the list.